Omerr/research-guide/chapters/01 - Part 1 - Foundations/01-what-is-research.md

 The rest of this book provides concrete tools, like using a Research Tree, structured brainstorming, and time-boxing methods, that put Schoenfeld's framework into action in a Product-led environment.
 These tools help you and your team apply better heuristics, maintain effective control, and build the beliefs that sustain successful Research.

 But first, let's make sure we're clear on when you actually need these tools.
-The next chapter dives deeper into distinguishing Research from Development work.
+[The next chapter](#Research-and-development) dives deeper into distinguishing Research from Development work.

 ### Notes
 ** Actually, Schoenfeld (1992) described five components (which he terms "categories"), but I focused on four of them.

 ### References

-Schoenfeld, A. H. (1992).
+[1] Schoenfeld, A. H. (1992).
 Learning to think mathematically: Problem solving, metacognition, and sense-making in mathematics.
 In D. Grouws (Ed.), Handbook for Research on Mathematics Teaching and Learning (pp. 334-370).
 New York: MacMillan.